 As a side note, other users of ioBridge products have created Widgets that use custom interfaces that can convert to different units of measurement like gallons, feet, etc. ioBridge supplies a tutorial on creating HTML widgets in their tutorials here.

-ioBridge has a tutorial that shows out to write expressions for ioBridge Pro here.
+ioBridge has a tutorial that shows how to write expressions for ioBridge Pro here.
 Custom written expressions allow widgets to automatically do math to convert readings to feet, do the math automatically for the long range or high resolution sensors, or convert to other units of measurements.

 ioBridge has also just released a product that allows for wireless monitoring and reads the serial output of the sensor directly as well as the analog voltage more about this product can be seen by clicking this link.